 One of the cleverer feature designs of the A5-Pro and the cable is the detachable connection socket and adaptor.
 The cable is actually a right-angle terminated 3.5mm jack which, when inserted, keeps the cable from dropping straight down and instead moving out and away from the headphone at a right angle.

 Though it is essentially a single-sided headphone cable jack you can plug it either into the right-sided cup or left-sided cup it makes no difference.
 Both sport the same 3.5mm jack and locking system.
 So both lefties and righties can work that cable to whatever side you feel most comfortable with.
 For me it’s always been hanging to the left, perhaps that’s just a man thing.

 The connection between the jack and the cup is further strengthened by the gimbal surrounding the cup which is a fully circular gimbal and not the usual semi-circular type you see on most headphones.
 Once inserted the gimbal locks onto the cable jack just underneath the jack top chassis with a special and very precise indent made for the cable to slot in perfectly.

-omething like V-Moda’s cleverly contoured case for the M100 would have been far more durable and confidence-boosting for on the go carrying of the A5-Pro.
+Something like V-Moda’s cleverly contoured case for the M100 would have been far more durable and confidence-boosting for on-the-go carrying of the A5-Pro.
 Still, it offers better protection than the soft zip pouch of the TMA-1 and Studio from Aiaiai.

 No two ways about it the A5-Pro is a tank but in a good way.
-It’s a large on-ear design with foldable cups, leather-wrapped headband, leather pads and a construct from aluminum.
-This is not lightweight, this is reassuringly heavy duty and robust.
-These cans weight in a 405g, that’s heavier than the PM-3 planar by 85g and the HE400s by 65g.
+It’s a large on-ear design with foldable cups, a leather-wrapped headband, leather pads, and a construct from aluminum.
+This is not lightweight, this is reassuringly heavy-duty and robust.
+These cans weigh in at 405g, which is heavier than the PM-3 planar by 85g and the HE400s by 65g.